 RACHEL MARTIN, HOST:

-MARTIN: NPR's Jim Zarroli on the Nobel Prize winner for economics.
+MARTIN: NPR's Jim Zarroli.
 Thanks so much, Jim.

 ZARROLI: You’re welcome.
 Transcript provided by NPR, Copyright NPR.